-Effects of final Draft Masterplan on Sustainability
+Effects of the Masterplan on Sustainability

-4.5 The table below indicates the overall positive long term effect the implementation of the Final Draft Masterplan would have on Leek Town Centre.

-+ = Positive ++ = Significantly Positive -- = Significantly Negative
+- 4.5 The table below indicates the overall positive long term effect the implementation of the Masterplan would have on Leek Town Centre. - + = Positive ++ = Significantly Positive -- = Significantly Negative - = Negative - 0 = Neutral (no significant positive or negative effects) - ? = Impact Unknown - I = Impact dependent on how implemented

-- Negative

-0 = Neutral (no significant positive or negative effects)

-? = Impact Unknown

-I = Impact dependent on how implemented